NYU Dataset

 Instructions

-All raw proteomic data can be found at MassIVE and DAVID original data can be found at Google Drive.
-All data needed to evaluate the conclusions in the paper are present in the Supplementary Materials.
+Raw proteomic data can be found on MassIVE and DAVID original data can be found on Google Drive.
+All other data and source data underlying figures are available in the paper on PubMed Central (PMC) under Supplementary Materials.

 Access via MassIVE